timmcginley/Agile/README.md

 # Agile Prototyping

 **The future is [uncertain].
 So how can we design buildings for the future?
-This course  teaches a methodology for designing building systems in the future.**
+Agile Prototyping is a [methodology] for designing building systems in the future.**

 >Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertain]ty.
 This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.

-This course provides ‘future tools’ to enable participants to design ‘in the [future]’.
-The focus of the course is to support participants to model, design and analyse building systems, fast, for a [future] scenario that they have defined.
+This course provides the ‘future tools’ to enable participants to design ‘in the [future]’.
+The focus of the course is to support participants to model, design and analyse building systems, fast, in the near, mid and far [future] scenario that they define.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they:

-- forecast a future
+1. forecast a near, mid and far future
-- identify the requirements of this future on our building systems.
+2. identify the requirements of this future on our building systems.
-- Reverse engineer existing building systems
+3. Reverse engineer existing building systems
-- Re engineer those systems so they are adapted to their future.
+4. Re engineer those systems to their proposed futures.

 ## Methodology
 The Agile Prototyping methodology synthesises: